- Trucker’s App by Rand Mcnally

 –A Piss Container: I had a container that looked exactly like my #AlkalineWater so I ended up pissing in a new half bottle of Alkaline water.
 Don’t do that especially if it is your last bottle of water in the van.
 I should have had more water with me.

 –A Light: It is a great idea to get some type of LED lights that won’t be plugged into anything and one that you can pop on and off.
 I ended up using a candle and the flashlight on my phone to see inside the van after it turned dark so I was fumbling around in the dark for several days — until I found my flashlight in my bags.
+I finally went into the camper’s section in Walmart and they had several options for lights that you did not have to plug in.

 –Containers: I should have bought these from the beginning so I could have started sorting things out right away instead of waiting on my bed to be put in my van.